ExeterGenetics/ukbextractR/README.md

 #### How do I find all codes relating to an individual?

 No individual eids should ever be present in any script.
-But this can be done by using `grep` on the tsv file you're interested in.
+But this can be technically done by using `grep` on the tsv file you're interested in.

-#### Do you have a quick way of running the setup scripts?

-Not yet.
-I used to have a script that would directly run an r script from github, but this repo is currently private while it's still in development.

 #### I used your old repo a lot, why the change?